Policy Evaluation during a Pandemic: Identification Strategies for Policy Effects on Covid - 19 Cases

 Second, it is worth briefly mentioning that the weights in \Cref{eqn:att-estimand} are normalized to have mean one in finite samples.
 This type of normalized weights is said to be of the H{\'a}jek-type (\citet{hajek-1971}) and typically results in estimators with improved finite sample properties relative to its unnormalized counterpart (\citet{busso-dinardo-mccrary-2014}).
 Finally, we provide the asymptotic properties of our estimator in the Supplementary Appendix.
 In order to conduct inference, we use a multiplier bootstrap procedure that involves perturbing the influence function of the estimator of $ATT^C_t$; we also discuss how to conduct uniform inference across different time periods to account for multiple testing.
 These results primarily follow from recent results on doubly robust estimators with H{\'a}jek-type weights in \citet{santanna-zhao-2020}.

 \begin{remark} The results in this section have focused on the effect of a policy on the number of cumulative cases.
-However, it is straightforward to show that the same sorts of arguments apply to other possible variables of interest such as the current number of infections (which we use in the next section). \end{remark}
+However, the same sorts of arguments apply to other possible variables of interest such as the current number of infections.
+For example, the proof of \Cref{prop:unc} additionally covers the other variables in the epidemic model, and we use similar arguments as in \Cref{thm:unc} but for the current number of infections in the next section. \end{remark}

 \begin{remark} The identification arguments in this section have been for the case where the timing of the policy does not vary across different locations.
 However, it is straightforward to extend these arguments to the case where the timing of the policy varies across locations (as is the case in our application).
 In this case, one can think of our identification arguments holding specifically for each ``group'' where a group is defined by the time period when a location first becomes treated.
-In this case, instead of identifying ATT-type parameters, one would identify group-time average treatment effects along the lines of \citet{callaway-santanna-2020} and can follow their approach to aggregating these sorts of parameters into an overall average effect of participating in the treatment or into an event study type result.
-This is the approach that we follow in the application. \end{remark}
+In this case, instead of identifying ATT-type parameters, one would identify group-time average treatment effects along the lines of \citet{callaway-santanna-2021} and can follow their approach to aggregating these sorts of parameters into an overall average effect of participating in the treatment or into an event study type result.
+We provide a complete discussion of this extension in the Supplementary Appendix.
+There is variation in treatment timing in the application that we consider below, and this is the approach that we follow in the application. \end{remark}